flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 The startup sequence will be the sequence of blinking lights on the FlipBoard when the application starts.

 ### Step 3a.
 Add more include statements to `app.c`
-At the top of the app.c file, change the include statements to the following:
+At the top of the app.c file, **replace** the include statements with the following:
 ```c
 #include <furi.h>
 #include <gui/view.h>